Your relationships can only be as

 ||Cannot handle frustration or criticism;

-sources.
-When they feel frustrated, they seek solutions.
+When frustrated, they set goals and seek solutions.

-relationship problems which demand integrity.
-Seeks people to blame.
+relationship problems which require integrity.
+Seeks people to accuse and blame.

 ||Confronts and analyzes problems